Misterio77/drupal-12factor/README.md

 # Usage

 Check [this doc](./docs/env-vars.md) for the relevant environment variables you can use.

+Long story short: the default config uses the current directory as the project root, and a `data` directory inside it to store any state (including a SQLite database).

 ## Manually